 We’ve partnered with Inspire, a company that builds and manages online support communities for patients and caregivers, to launch a patient-focused series here on Scope.
-Once a month, patients affected by serious and often chronic diseases share their unique stories.
-Our latest comes from 15-year-old Morgan Gleason, who lives with the autoimmune disease juvenile dermatomyositis.
+Once a month, patients affected by serious and often rare diseases share their unique stories; this month’s bonus column comes from patient advocate Jim Rieder.

 Caring for others has always been part of my approach to life.
 I built my career in health care serving as the CEO of a statewide non-profit foundation, in addition to being the CEO of seven diverse types of hospitals.
 Naturally, I was intimately familiar with the steps necessary for a person to become an empowered patient.
 But when I was forced into the role of being the patient, the initial transformation was surprisingly more intense and unsettling than I had imagined it would be.

 Managing prostate cancer is a battle.
 Recognize it as such.
 Invest the time and energy necessary to empower yourself with the knowledge you’ll need to make informed choices about your path of treatment

 When a person is diagnosed with any type of cancer, the obvious objective is to get rid of it completely as quickly as possible.
 After being diagnosed with prostate cancer in 2002 and doing my due diligence, I ultimately decided that a radical prostatectomy was the best course of treatment for me.
 I had the surgery in 2003, and I’m very happy to report that I’ve been cancer-free ever since.
 However, it’s important to recognize that there’s not a one-size-fits-all solution for treating prostate cancer.